justinrgarrard/world-of-naevis.net/docs/adventuring/encumbrance.md

 #### Managing Weight

 An adventurer's Strength score determines how many pounds they can shoulder without penalty.
+Every point of strength changes the thresholds by 5 (per the _Basic Rules_ variant encumbrance system).

 | Strength | Slowed | Disadvantage | Immobile |
 | :------- | -----: | -----------: | -------: |